RIAEvangelist/event-pubsub/README.md

 `npm start` actually starts a [node-http-server](https://github.com/RIAEvangelist/node-http-server).
 So if you just want quick links to the example and test web pages, there is a page in the root of this module with links.
 You can access it by going to the [local homepage](http://localhost:8000) : http://localhost:8000

+Provided your router and firewall are not blocking your IP/ports, you can also go to `http://[your-ip-here]:8000/` on any device including your mobile device provided it is on the same network.

 ## Basic Examples